syncfusion-content/angularjs-docs/angularjs/TreeGrid/Stacked-Header.md

 ---
 # Stacked Headers

-The stacked headers helps you to group the logical columns in TreeGrid.
-It can be shown by setting `e-showstackedheader` as `true` and by defining `e-stackedheaderrows`.
+The stacked headers helps you to group the logical columns in tree grid.
+It can be shown by setting `e-showstackedheader` to `true` and by defining `e-stackedheaderrows`.

 ## Adding Stacked header columns

-To stack columns in stacked header, you need to define `column` property in `e-stackedheaderrows.stackedHeaderColumns` with field names of visible columns.
+To stack columns in stacked header, define the `column` property in `e-stackedheaderrows.stackedHeaderColumns` with field names of visible columns.

 {% highlight html %}
 <body ng-controller="TreeGridCtrl">